Memorandum of Understanding

 - This Memorandum of Understanding will be considered an agreement under CMS article IV, paragraph 4, notwithstanding that it is not a legally binding agreement.

-- The Strategy annexed to this Memorandum of Understanding is an integral part thereof.
+- The African Elephant Action Plan annexed to this Memorandum of Understanding is an integral part thereof.

 - This Memorandum of Understanding will take effect immediately for those three or more Range States that have signed it.
 It will remain open for signature indefinitely, and will become effective for each subsequent Range State on the date of signature.
 The Memorandum of Understanding will remain in effect indefinitely subject to the right of any signatory to terminate its participation by providing one year’s written notice to all of the other signatories.

 - This Memorandum of Understanding may be amended by a consensus of all signatories.
 The African Elephant Action Plan will be amended by all African Elephant Range States within the process determined by the Range States and will become automatically part of this MOU in its revised format once adopted by all Range States.